tytydraco/yessleep/out/Transcript_from_bodycam_footage_entered_into_evidence_as_Exhibit_32C.md

 DISPATCH: What do you mean, Monroe?
 Keep it together!

 OFFICER MONROE: She's got one of their faces stretched out over a lampshade.
-The lips are gaping open right over the light bulb!
+The
+ light bulb's coming right up through the lips!
 There’s an – arm, with the hand attached.
 Looks like she must've cleaned it and bleached it.
 She's got it planted in a pot, with ivy twisting up around it.
 With -- what is that -- a *heart* in its hand?
 And – oh my, no –

 DISPATCH: What is it, Monroe?